FAQs: Erectile dysfunction

 When can you get NHS prescriptions for Viagra?

 When a company makes a new drug it is patented.
 This gives the manufacturer exclusive rights to make that product for a set period of time.
 To make the drug commercially viable, the high cost of development and clinical trials needs to be recouped.
-Thus prices of new drugs reflects not only the production cost but also all the pre-manufacture costs too.
+Thus prices of new drugs reflect not only the production cost but also all the pre-manufacture costs too.

 Once the patent runs out (Viagra's patent expired June 2013) then any company can make the product.
 As there are no research, trial and marketing costs, and there is competition, the prices are significantly lower.
 These generic versions contain the same active ingredients as the original.
 They are considered the same, but some men do notice variations in effect and side effects.